rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/reporting-guide.md

 ## What happens after you file a report?

-You will receive an email from the Reaction Code of Conduct Committee acknowledging receipt immediately.
+You will receive an email from the Demandode of Conduct Committee acknowledging receipt immediately.
 We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).

 The working group will immediately meet to review the incident and determine: